SofaPirate/AsciiMassage/README.md

 Packing and sending a massage
 -----------------------------

-Add the library to the top of your code and instantiate an AsciiMassagePacker:
+Add the library to the top of your code and instantiate an AsciiMassagePacker called "outbound":
 ```
 #include <AsciiMassagePacker.h>
 AsciiMassagePacker outbound;